Air Conditioners For Condos

 2. Portable Units

-The most reliable portable units include a dehumidifier feature to reduce the amount of moisture.
-This is a typical reason for hot spots and can cause the room to feel uncomfortable.
-The units should also have washable filters that can be cleaned to maintain their the performance of the unit and a remote control for easy operation.
-Choose the ENERGY STAR certified models to save money and energy when compared to non-certified units.
+The most reliable portable units come with a dehumidifier option to cut down on humidity.
+This is a common reason for hot spots and can cause the room to feel uncomfortable.
+The units should be equipped with washable filters for optimum performance, as well as a remote controller to make the operation simpler.
+Select the ENERGY STAR certified models to save money and energy compared to non-certified units.

 4. Ductless Systems